mrcackalacky/Warriors-SMP/README.md

 This modpack contains 100 mods; however, over half of the mods are library/light mods which don't really add content to the game.
 The modpack also comes preinstalled with performance mods, complementary shaders, and Unity 16x (resource pack with the best mod support).

+**NOTE: I DO NOT OWN THE MODS, RESOURCE PACKS, OR SHADER PACKS FOUND IN THIS MODPACK.**

 **OPTIFINE WILL CRASH THE GAME**

 ## Modlist